v7labs/darwin-py/docs/torch.md

 ## Darwin X Torchvision

-This tutorial shows how to use the function `get_dataset()` in `darwin-py` to train an instance segmentaion model using Pytorch's [Torchvsion](https://github.com/pytorch/vision) on a dataset in Darwin.
+This tutorial shows how to train an instance segmentaion model on a Darwin dataset using Pytorch's [Torchvsion](https://github.com/pytorch/vision) and `darwin-py`.
 First, using `darwin-py`'s CLI, we will pull the dataset from Darwin and create train, validation, and test partitions.

 ```bash
 darwin dataset pull v7-demo/bird-species
 darwin dataset split v7-demo/bird-species --val-percentage 10 --test-percentage 20
 ```

-Now, in Python, we will start by importing some `torchvision` and `darwin` functions, and by defining the function `get_instance_segmentation_model()` that we will use to instantiate a [Mask-RCNN](https://arxiv.org/abs/1703.06870) model using Torchvision's API.
+Now, in Python, we will start by importing some `torchvision` and `darwin-py` functions, and by defining the function `get_instance_segmentation_model()` that we will use to instantiate a [Mask-RCNN](https://arxiv.org/abs/1703.06870) model using Torchvision's API.

 ```python
 import torch